News Image

 Do you have any specific rising culture that you like?

-[For example,] there’s psychology students in the middle of their training deciding to open up street booths in China.
+There's actually a lot of open-mindedness coming out of China's youth.
+[For example,] there are psychology students in the middle of their training deciding to open up street booths in China.
 They’re offering what skills they have so far.
 They’re like, “We’re a free therapist booth.
 Come through if you trust us.”

 Any advice for readers who seek to become a successful editor-in-chief?

 The first thing is, you have to be a good listener.
-Try to reach that level when you’re listening, when you’re interviewing someone.
+Try to properly understand and feel what someone is saying when you're listening.
 Because when you feel it, you can relay that information and that emotion to the audience.

 Outside of that, truly just try to have fun with what you’re doing.
 Really find what you like doing and focus on that.
 You will always do your best work if you enjoy something.